seth-nelson/seth-nelson/README.md

 ![](https://img.shields.io/badge/Code-SQL-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Terminal-Bash-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)

-## Where can you find my work
+## Where can you find my work :mag_right:
    - <a href='https://github.com/seth-nelson'>GitHub</a>
    - <a href='https://seth-n.com'>seth-n.com</a>

-## How to reach me
+## How to reach me :email:
    - seth.nelson@outlook.com

 I look forward to hearing from you!
-Have a great day.
+Have a great day! :tada: